 When in doubt, go with black.
 As two dark shades, together they just look chic and classy.

 If you are sick of wearing the black blazer, go for the rust hue one, and instantly it boosts the aesthetic tenfolds.

 Together with a sleek low bun and sunglasses, gal you are ready to hit the town.

 If you want to dress this orange-brown hue in summer, teaming it with crisp white just makes things way more summery and elegant.

-For a simple look, teaming a rust tee, cream pants and nude chunky heels are more than enough to exude the sense of classiness.
+For a simple look, teaming a rust tee, cream pants and nude chunky heels are more than enough to exude a sense of classiness.

 This is such a classic look of a grown lady.